-The Office's assets and deferred outflows exceeded its liabilities and deferred inflows at the close of the fiscal year by \$1,594,055, which represent a 15.11% decrease from last year.
+The Office's assets and deferred outflows exceeded its liabilities and deferred inflows at the close of the fiscal year by \$1,301,678, which represent an 18.34% decrease from last year.

-The Office's revenues increased by \$1,094,761 (or 46.14%), principally due to the increase in onbehalf payroll paid by St. Bernard Parish and an increase in grants during the current year.
+The Office's revenues increased by \$337,621 (or 9.74%), principally due to the increase in on-behalf payroll paid by St. Bernard Parish and an increase in grants during the current year.

-The Office's expenses increased by \$1,094,547, which represents a 41.20% principally due to the increase in on-behalf payroll paid by St. Bernard Parish and the State of Louisiana, as well as an increase in expenses related to the COVID-19 pandemic.
+The Office's expenses increased by \$346,202, which represents a 9.23% increase due to the increase in on-behalf payroll paid by St. Bernard Parish and the State of Louisiana.
+This increase in on-behalf payroll was due to an increase in employees.